CARTAvis/carta-archived/README.md

 2. wcslib (carta build from source code and its default configure seems to have pgplot. casa: after installing wcslib from apt/yum, casa-code still needs people to install pgplot)
 3. flex
 4. bison
-5. gsl (carta uses 2.1 version of gsl source code to build,  and casa/code seems not require version and we usually install apt/ym version, 1.5 for casa/code)
+5. gsl (carta uses 2.1 version of gsl source code to build, and casa/code seems not require specific version and we usually install apt/ym version, 1.5 for casa/code)
 6. Cython ?(required by carta, but not sure is required by casa-submodues)
-7. gfortan (carta uses ast library which uses gforan, and casacore uses this, too)
+7. gfortan (carta uses ast library which uses gfortan, and casacore uses this, too)
 8. Qt. (carta uses 5.3.2, 5.4/5.5 may be ok. casa & its needed qwt uses 4.8.5)
 9. qwt (carta uses qt 5.3.2 to build qwt 6.1.2 and casa submodule, code uses 4.8.5 to build qwt 6.1.0)